Mortgage & Refinancing Loans

 |

-- Up to 80% financing
+- Up to 80% financing.

 - A balloon payment loan is a mortgage that does not fully amortize over the term of the note, thus leaving a balance due at maturity.
-The final payment is called a balloon payment because of its larger size.
+The final payment is called a balloon payment because of its larger amount.

-- 15-year fixed rate
+- 15-year fixed-rate loan

 - 30-year amortization (The longer amortization benefits the borrower with a lower initial rate and payments are spread over a longer term.)

-- Balloon payment due at loan maturity
+- Balloon payment due at maturity.

-- Qualified borrowers can refinance their loan when it matures at the current rate
+- Qualified borrowers can refinance their loan when it matures at the current rate available.

 |